SeleniumHQ/selenium-ide/docs/api/commands.md

 ## `verify element present`

 Soft assert that the specified element is somewhere on the page.
+The test will continue even if the verify fails.

 <strong>arguments</strong>